alphander/portfolio/README.md

 # portfolio
-A portfolio using github pages to display my progress
+A portfolio using github pages to display my progress.
+(Very much incomplete!)